saarioka/HEP-simulations/README.md

 Allpix² does not natively support other sensor materials than silicon.
 Geant4 has a database for several different materials in terms of energy deposition, but not charge carrier propagation.
 For further info, see https://gitlab.cern.ch/allpix-squared/allpix-squared/-/issues/109

 There however exists an [experimental build](https://gitlab.cern.ch/allpix-squared/allpix-squared/-/merge_requests/165) on Gitlab merge requests, which offers charge carrier parameters for several substances.
-It has been merged to a fork of Allpix² [here](https://github.com/saarioka/allpix-squared) in branch _detector_material_.
+It has been merged to a fork of Allpix² [here](https://github.com/saarioka/allpix-squared/tree/detector_material).